-The entry starts with a brief historical overview, then continues with a presentation of the themes that modern analytic philosophy of technology focuses on.
+The entry starts with a brief historical overview, then continues with a presentation of the themes on which modern analytic philosophy of technology focuses.
 This is followed by a discussion of the societal and ethical aspects of technology, in which some of the concerns of humanities philosophy of technology are addressed.
 This twofold presentation takes into consideration the development of technology as the outcome of a process originating within and guided by the practice of engineering, by standards on which only limited societal control is exercised, as well as the consequences for society of the implementation of the technology so created, which result from processes upon which only limited control can be exercised.

 - 1. Historical Developments

 - 2.1 Introduction: Science and Technology’s Different Relations to Philosophy

 - 2.2 The Relationship Between Technology and Science